adamtow/inspector/documentation.md

 ### Actions

+- **Quick Look**: Performs a Quick Look Action on the current object.
-- **Copy Object to Clipboard**: copies the modified object to your iOS device’s clipboard.
+- **Copy to Clipboard**: Copies the modified object to your iOS device’s clipboard.
+Depending on the [Copy Locally setting](#settings), this object may be on just your local clipboard or available to all your supported iCloud devices via Handoff.
-- **Share Object**: Performs a Quick Look on the modified object.
+- **Share**: Displays the Share Sheet for the current object.
-- **Revert Object to Original**: The original object will replace any changes you may have made.
+- **Revert Object to Original**: The current object will be replaced by the original object.
+Any changes you may have made will be lost.
 This operation can be undone.
 - **About Inspector**: Displays the Inspector About screen, where you can find the current version and build number for Inspector.
 - **Help**: Opens the documentation you are reading now.
 - **Settings**: Displays the [Inspector Settings menu](#settings).